amirh0ss3in/Black-Hole-Entropy/script.md

 ---

-🎬 **\[Cut to you sketching or writing on screen: “Entropy of a Black Hole”]**

 **Voiceover:**

-> No general relativity.
-No Hawking radiation.
-No quantum field theory in curved space.
-> Just Newton's law, Planck’s constant, and a curious mind.

 > I want to walk you through a thought experiment.
 One that helped me feel — really *feel* — the physics behind black holes, in a way that equations never quite did.